A New Quantum Linear System Algorithm Beyond the Condition Number and Its Application to Solving Multivariate Polynomial Systems: New Quantum Algorithm for Multivariate Polynomial Systems

 In this section, we introduce a new rescaling strategy inspired by the approach in~\cite{li2025multidimensional}, which used an alternative neighborhood technique to demonstrate an exponential oracle separation for the pathfinding problem in welded tree circuit graphs.

-Classical preconditioning typically left multiplies a linear system by a matrix $D$ to maintain its solution: $DA\xvec = D\bvec$.
-In contrast, our approach modifies the system by right multiplying with a matrix $D$, leading to the transformed linear system:
+Classical preconditioning typically left-multiplies a linear system with a matrix $D$ to maintain its solution: $DA\xvec = D\bvec$.
+In contrast, our approach modifies the system by right-multiplying with a matrix $D$, leading to the transformed system

 This approach is different from the method in~\cite{li2025multidimensional}, where only adjacency oracle access was available.
 In that setting, the authors modified the linear system using the alternative neighborhood technique to alter the solution norm.
-In our case, we have implicit access to the augmented matrix, as in the Boolean Macaulay linear system, which allows us to directly apply a right multiplication rescaling strategy.
-Although the rescaling strategies appear different in form, row augmentation in~\cite{li2025multidimensional} versus right multiplication here, they serve the same fundamental purpose: modifying the norm of the solution vector relative to the linear system to facilitate efficient quantum state preparation.
+In our case, we have implicit access to the augmented matrix, as in the Boolean Macaulay linear system, which allows us to directly apply a right-multiplicative rescaling strategy.
+Although the rescaling strategies appear different in form, row augmentation in~\cite{li2025multidimensional} versus right-multiplication here, they serve the same fundamental purpose: modifying the norm of the solution vector relative to the linear system to facilitate efficient quantum state preparation.
 In this sense, our rescaling scheme can be viewed as an alternative to the technique in~\cite{li2025multidimensional}, extended to implicitly defined Boolean Macaulay linear systems that are derived from polynomial systems.

 In~\cite{li2025multidimensional}, the rescaling scheme increased the solution norm to make state preparation more efficient.
 This allowed their algorithm to prepare a useful quantum state and demonstrate an exponential speedup for $s$-$t$ pathfinding in the welded tree circuit graph under oracle access.
-In our case, however, we \emph{decrease} the solution norm $\|\xvec\|$ by carefully choosing a right multiplied diagonal matrix~$D$, circumventing the condition number barrier that obstructs existing QLS based approaches to solving Boolean Macaulay systems.
+In our case, however, we \emph{decrease} the solution norm $\|\xvec\|$ by carefully choosing a right-multiplied diagonal matrix~$D$, circumventing the tight condition number lower bound that obstructs QLS-based approaches to solving Boolean Macaulay systems.

 \begin{definition}[Weighted Boolean Macaulay Linear System] Let $D \in \mathbb{R}^{(2^n - 1) \times (2^n - 1)}$ be a diagonal weighting matrix defined as:

 where $h$ is the Hamming weight of the (unique) Boolean solution.